Ricardo Perdomo

 Ricardo Javier "Murmullo" Perdomo Moreira (3 July 1960 – 12 August 2022) was a Uruguayan football player and head coach.
 He played for clubs in Uruguay, Argentina, Chile, and Spain.

+Career

+He was a member of the Unión Española squads that won the Copa Chile in 1992 and 1993, alongside players such as Ricardo González, José Luis Sierra, José Cabrera, among others.

 Death

 Perdomo died in August 2022, at the age of 62.